 When did you learn about college?
 (Have you learned about college?

 Across the United States, high school students attend college fairs similar to the 2012 Sonoma County College Fair.
 While Americans idealize a last second shot, brief discussions change students’ futures.
 During a basketball game, fans notice the student who misses the shot, but what happens to the student who misses the conversation with the admission representative?
 Do we notice the students who do not have information?

 Options are important.

 If you attended college, how did you learn about school?
 Were you the first in your family to visit a college campus?
 Were your parents college graduates?
 Did your school have a college adviser?
-Do you assume that every high school student knows how to complete a college application?… Read the rest
+Do you assume that every high school student knows how to complete a college application?
+What do you think everyone knows about college?
+What do you take for granted?

 The high school graduating class of 2012 has already applied to college for next year.
 After November 30, many universities will not accept applications for Fall 2012.
 Does this seem early?
 I am still baffled by the early admission date, even though I attended college and worked as a college admissions representative… and helped start the Sonoma County College Fair.